pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 # Configuration API for C# SDK

-C# complete API reference for building real-time applications on PubNub, including basic usage and sample code.
+C# API reference for configuring the PubNub client.

 ##### Request execution

-Use `try`/`catch` when working with the C# SDK.
+Use try/catch with the C# SDK.
+Invalid parameters throw exceptions.
+Server/network errors are returned in status.

-If a request has invalid parameters (for example, a missing required field), the SDK throws an exception.
-If the request reaches the server but fails (server error or network issue), the error details are available in the returned `status`.

 ```
 1try